SPASE Registry Server

 Resolver

-Resolver retrieves a resource description for a given resource ID or generates a list of resources at a given partial reosurce ID location.- Help: resolver?h=yes
+Resolver retrieves a resource description for a given resource ID or generates a list of resources at a given partial resource ID location.

-Scan a registry for resources containing one or more words.- Help: search?h=yes
+Scan a registry for resources containing one or more words.

 Status